2-Cartesian fibrations II: A Grothendieck construction for $\infty$-bicategories: Introduction

-In its most basic form, for 1-categories fibred in sets, the Grothendieck construction predates Grothendieck's work on the subject (see, e.g. \cite[pg.
-44]{MM_sheaves} for discussion).
-In this context, the Grothendieck construction reconstitutes the information of a functor of 1-categories

-into the associated \emph{category of elements}, a category whose objects consist of an object $c\in \C$, and an element $x\in F(c)$, and whose morphisms are morphisms in $\C$ whose associated maps of sets preserve the chosen element.
+This is the second of a two-paper sequence devoted to $(\infty,2)$-categorical fibrations and the concomitant Grothendieck constructions, with an eye towards understanding $(\infty,2)$-categorical cofinality.
+In this paper, we provide a explicit and computationally tractable Grothendieck construction for $(\infty,2)$-categories fibred in $(\infty,2)$-categories.
+In a companion paper \cite{AGScofinality}, we leverage this technology to prove a complete characterization of \emph{marked cofinal} functors of $(\infty,2)$-categories, which we conjectured in \cite{AGSQuillen}.

-The Grothendieck construction in its modern form emerged as a tool to study descent (see, e.g. \cite{SGA1}).
-In this case, it takes the form of an equivalence
+The Grothendieck construction first emerged as a tool to study descent in \cite{SGA1}, but it has since become an invaluable tool to study universal properties more generally.
+In its original form, it takes the form of an equivalence

-for any category $\C$, between the category of \emph{fibred categories over $\C$}, and the category of \emph{pseudo-functors} $\C^{\op} \to \Cat$.
+for any small category $\C$, between the category of \emph{fibred categories over $\C$}, and the category of \emph{pseudo-functors} $\C^{\op} \to \Cat$.
 The underlying idea is that certain conditions on a a functor $p:\scr{D}\to \scr{C}$ mean that the fibres of $p$ vary \emph{(pseudo-)functorially} in $\scr{C}$.
 Indeed, the original definition of a fibred category, in \cite{GrothendieckDescent}, was what we today would call a pseudo-functor $F:\scr{C}^\op\to \Cat$.
 More precisely, an assignment of a category $F(x)\in \Cat$ for every $x\in \C$, a functor $F(f):F(y)\to F(x)$ for every morphisms $f:x\to y$ in $\C$, and natural isomorphisms $F(g)\circ F(f)\cong F(f\circ g)$ for every composable pair of morphisms, satisfying additional coherence conditions.

-The Grothendieck construction, as first exposed in \cite{SGA1}, reformulates the data of a pseudo-functor into a \emph{Cartesian fibration}.
+The Grothendieck construction reformulates the data of a pseudo-functor into a \emph{Cartesian fibration}.
 Given a functor $P:\scr{F}\to \C$, an morphism $f:x\to y$ in $\scr{F}$ is called \emph{Cartesian} if, for every $g:z\to y$ in $\scr{F}$, and every commutative diagram

 in $\C$, there is a unique morphism $\tilde{h}:z\to x$ with $P(\tilde{h})=h$, such that $f\circ \tilde{h}=g$.
 The functor $P$ is said to be an \emph{Cartesian fibration} if, for every $f:c\to P(y)$ in $\scr{C}$, there is a Cartesian morphism $\tilde{f}:x\to y$ in $\scr{F}$ such that $P(\tilde{f})=f$.